ballercat/walt/README.md

 Contributions are welcomed! :pray:

 # Problem
 Writing zero-overhead, optimized WebAssembly is pretty tough to do.
-The syntax for .wast files is terse and difficult to work with directly.
+The syntax for `.wat` files is terse and difficult to work with directly.
 If you do not wish to use a systems language like C or Rust, then you're kind of out of luck.
 Your best bet (currently) is to write very plain C code, compile that to .wast and then optimize that result.
-Then you're ready to compile that into the final .wasm.
-This is an attempt to take C out of the equation and write 'as close to the metal' as possible without loosing readability.
+Then you're ready to compile that into the final WebAssembly binary.
+This is an attempt to take C/Rust out of the equation and write 'as close to the metal' as possible without loosing readability.

 I feel like this is currently a problem.
 Most Web engineers are not familiar with the C family languages or Rust.
 It's a barrier for wide spread adoption of WebAssembly.
 A competent Front-end engineer should be able to edit WebAssembly as easily as any other systems programmer.

 # Solution
-Provide a **thin layer** of syntax sugar on top of `.wast` text format.
+Provide a **thin layer** of syntax sugar on top of `.wat` text format.
 Preferably porting as much of JavaScript syntax to WebAssembly as possible.
 This improved syntax should give direct control over the WebAssembly output.
 Meaning there should be minimal to none post optimization to be done to the wast code generated.
 The re-use of JavaScript semantics is intentional as I do not wish to create a new language.

 # Goals
-1. Subset of ES6 syntax
+1. Subset of JavaScript(with flow-types if possible)
-2. Type annotations (similar to flow).
+2. Types (flow syntax)
 3. Simplify exports and imports
 4. Fast compilation
 5. Compile from `.walt` to `.wasm` directly